Dust Delete Data Acquisition

 Dust Delete Data Appending

 The camera will append the Dust Delete Data obtained to all shots from now on.
-Acquiring Dust Delete Data before shooting is recommended.
+Acquiring Dust Delete Data immediately before shooting is recommended.

 For details about using Digital Photo Professional (EOS software) to erase dust spots automatically, refer to the Digital Photo Professional Instruction Manual.